skip to main content

 They also linked arms and formed lines, which protesters tried to breach, and were subjected to verbal abuse.

-The Public Order and Mounted units were deployed to push protesters back as the graduated policing plan was stepped up.
+The Public Order and Mounted Units were deployed to push protesters back as the graduated policing plan was stepped up.
 The water cannon was on standby but not used.

 The Air Support and Dog Units along with 150 uniform gardaí and 120 public order officers were also involved.

-Ukrainian families residing in Citywest have said they are "scared" and "concerned" after a second night of disturbances during which they were instructed to stay in their rooms and keep away from windows.
+Ukrainian families residing in Citywest said they are "scared" and "concerned" after a second night of disturbances during which they were instructed to stay in their rooms and keep away from windows.

 Trouble had previously broken out at the Citywest accommodation centre on Tuesday during a protest attended by around 2,000 people.